magiruuvelvet/OTPGen/Android/README.md

 Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a major pita.
 For this case I decided to make use of this tool.

+If Android Studio doesn't recognize the generated package and marks it red, try to invalidate all caches and restart Android Studio (`File -> Invalidate Caches / Restart...`) **after** the package was generated.
+On next startup Android Studio should be able to recognize the source files.

 #### Build Steps

  - Open Android Studio and import an existing Gradle project